studiolumio/hooks/README.md

 `useLocalStorage` – it is used similarly to ths `useState` hook.
 It takes in 2 parameters, the key and the initial value. `const [value, setValue] = useLocalStorage('valueKey', [])`

+`useLocalStorage` – pretty much the same as `useLocalStorage` just for session storage

 <br/>

 ## Authors